 - Remove stop words that include the, a, an, etc.

 Meta title and Meta description of a web page are like a banner or signboard outside your shop.
 In a brick and mortar shop, you beautify the banner to compel the visitors to enter the shop.
 The same happens with search engines.

 Write a brief but creative title and description for every product page to make them stand out in the search results.
-The more you elaborate a product in the description, the most users are prone to click and visit its landing page.
+The more you elaborate on a product in the description, the more users are prone to click and visit its landing page.

 Configure Header Tags

 The header has almost the same significance as that of the page title.
 It shall also include the main keyword to ensure its consistency with the title and body content.

 Among the variety of header tags, you need to ensure one H1 tag on each landing page.
 The configuration of header tags is not a separately identifiable SEO factor, but it can impact the rankings in collaboration with other aspects of the on-site optimization.

 Freshness, brevity, and uniqueness of the content determine better SEO rankings of a product or landing page.
 All the search engine ranking factors revolve around the ease and comfort of the end user.